angular/angular/aio/content/guide/user-input.md

 **This won't work at all unless you bind to an event**.

-Angular updates the bindings (and therefore the screen) only if the app does something in response to asynchronous events, such as keystrokes.
+Angular updates the bindings (and therefore the screen) only if the application does something in response to asynchronous events, such as keystrokes.
 This example code binds the `keyup` event to the number 0, the shortest template statement possible.
 While the statement does nothing useful,